Known causes for garbage text:

 - CString objects in Visual Studio and eMbedded VC++ versions prior to 2003 do NOT dereference themselves to the internal string data.

-- This means that if you sub-class CString and your custom class contains any virtual functions (including a virtual destructor), or you are using Visual Studio or eMbedded VC++ versions prior to 2003, you must use (LPCTSTR) cast with CString arguments.
+- This means that if you sub-class CString and your custom class contains any virtual functions, or you are using Visual Studio or eMbedded VC++ versions prior to 2003, you must use a pointer to the internal string data of the CString argument.

 - The only 100% reliable way to get a pointer to the internal string data of a CString object is to either cast to LPCTSTR, use GetBuffer( 0 ), or use GetString().